tmeissner/psl_with_ghdl/README.md

 ## PSL features supported by GHDL but with wrong behaviour

-* before_ operator (Overlapping between left & right side not working, see psl_before.vhd)
+* before_ operator (Seems that LHS & RHS of operator have to be active at same cycle, see psl_before.vhd)